One More Try (film)

 One More Try is a 2012 Filipino romantic drama film directed by Ruel S. Bayani from a story and screenplay by Anna Karenina Ramos, Kriz G. Gazmen, and Jay Fernando.
 The film stars Angel Locsin, Angelica Panganiban, Dingdong Dantes and Zanjoe Marudo.

-Produced and distributed by Star Cinema, the film was theatrically released on December 25, 2012, as one of the eight official entries to the 38th Metro Manila Film Festival.
+Produced and distributed by Star Cinema, One More Try was theatrically released on December 25, 2012, as one of the eight official entries to the 38th Metro Manila Film Festival.
+The film received box office success and earned acclaim from award-giving organizations, particularly at the said film festival where it won six awards, including Best Picture and Best Actor for Dantes.

-One More Try was a commercial success, becoming the second highest-grossing entry at the MMFF, and earned numerous accolades.
-At the festival, it won six awards, including Best Picture and Best Actor (Dantes).
-At the 29th PMPC Star Awards for Movies, Locsin won the Best Actress award, and at the 61st FAMAS Awards, the film won two acting awards including the FAMAS Award for Best Actress for Locsin.

 Plot

-Grace (Angel Locsin) is a single mother willing to sacrifice everything to save her ill son, Botchok (Miguel Vergara).
-Grace lives a good life with her son and supportive boyfriend, Tristan (Zanjoe Marudo).
-When Botchok’s rare blood disease became severe, Grace was forced to reconnect with Botchok’s biological father, Edward (Dingdong Dantes).
-Edward, an accomplished man married to an equally successful Jacqueline (Angelica Panganiban), is uncomfortable with reconnecting with Grace.
+Grace is a single mother willing to sacrifice everything to save her ill son, Botchok.
+Grace lives a good life with her son and Tristan, her supportive boyfriend.
+When Botchok’s rare blood disease became severe, Grace was forced to reconnect with Edward, Botchok’s biological father.
+Edward, an accomplished man married to an equally successful Jacqueline, is uncomfortable with reconnecting with Grace.
 Having no children of their own, Jacqueline gives her blessings for Edward to reconnect with Grace to help save their son.
-The reconnection with Grace and Botchok starts to taint Edward and Jacqueline's marriage.
+The reconnection between Grace and Botchok begins to strain Edward and Jacqueline's marriage.